runsafesecurity/github-actions/README.md

 RunSafe has two actions - `setup` and `cleanup` - which must be present for your C++ builds to integrate with the RunSafe Platform.
 The `setup` action must go **before** your C++ build and the `cleanup` action must go **after** your C++ build.
 The `setup` action must also be configured to be able to access your `RUNSAFE_LICENSE_KEY` secret.

+If you have multiple jobs with C++ builds they must each be configured with these two RunSafe actions.

 ### Example

 #### Without RunSafe